 There are a few other tricks.
 For example, make sure your eggs are fresh and at room temperature.
 Place each egg in a separate bowl before putting them in the water which ensures they will not break.
 Some people put vinegar in the water which makes the eggs a little more in uniform.
 You can also add a bit of oil or butter to the water.
 These methods help, but I often produce minimal benefits.

 I always season the eggs with the sprinkle of salt and pepper, but you can use the spices of your choice.
 Give our poached eggs a try and let us know what you think.

-Please eat the egg in a separate small bowl
+Crack the eggs individually in a separate small bowl

 Bring the water to a boil, Turn off the heat, place the eggs in, and allow them to poach for three minutes.

 Place the egg on plate lined with a paper towel to drain off any excess water.

 Serve your poached eggs over toast or English muffin with a base of ham and Hollandaise sauce.
 Enjoy!

 * Percent Daily Values are based on a 2,000 calorie diet.
 Your daily value may be higher or lower depending on your calorie needs.
 Nutritional values are a within reason estimate and my vary depending on several factors.